JELollis/RBC-Map/README.md

 # RBC City Map Application

-This project is an attempt to create an interactive map coded in Python for use with **Vampires, The Dark Alleyway**, located at [RavenBlack City](https://quiz.ravenblack.net/blood.pl).
+This project is an attempt to create an interactive map coded in Python for use with **Vampires!
+The Dark Alleyway**, located at [RavenBlack City](https://quiz.ravenblack.net/blood.pl).

 ![Main Application](Screenshots/Main%20Application.png "Main Application")